Prescriptions

 Repeat Prescriptions

 Our admin staff NO LONGER ACCEPT prescription requests over the telephone.
-You can email us, write to us or use our online services to order your repeat prescriptions OR by completing the Request Repeat Prescription on-line form available via this website.
-(Please see below)
+You can email us, write to us or use our online services to order your repeat prescriptions.

-If you do email us at reception.gcs@nhs.net, please add you name and date of birth, and the name of the medication you are requesting.
-Please also remember that this email is for prescription only.
+If you do email us at reception.gcs@nhs.net, please add your name and date of birth, and the name of the medication you are requesting.
+Please also remember that this email is for prescriptions only.

 Please allow three full working days for prescriptions to be processed and remember to take weekends and bank holidays into account.